shoaibkhanz/agentic-ai-engineering-course/lessons/09_RAG_Focus/article_guideline.md

 - **Hybrid Search:** Combining the best of both worlds—keyword-based search (like BM25) for precision and vector search for meaning.
 - **Re-ranking:** Using a second, more powerful model (often a cross-encoder) to re-evaluate and re-order the initial set of retrieved documents for better relevance.
 - **Query Transformations:** Techniques to improve the initial query itself, such as breaking a complex question into sub-queries or using an LLM to generate a hypothetical document (HyDE) that answers the question and searching for that instead.
-- **Advanced Chunking Strategies:** Moving beyond simple fixed-size chunks to methods that respect document structure, such as semantic chunking or layout-aware chunking for complex PDFs.
+- **Advanced Chunking Strategies:** Moving beyond simple fixed-size chunks to methods that respect document structure or keep important context, such as semantic chunking, layout-aware chunking for complex PDFs, or Contextual Retrieval (Anthropic blog post).
 - **Section length:** 800 words

 ## Section 5: From Standalone Tool to Agentic Capability: Integrating RAG

 - Discuss the shift from viewing RAG as an isolated process to seeing it as a fundamental tool in an agent's toolkit (e.g., within LangGraph).
 - Explain that a sophisticated agent doesn't just blindly apply RAG; it *reasons* about when it has a knowledge gap and *decides* to call its RAG tool.
-- Use a conceptual diagram to show an agent's main loop, where it can choose between different tools: `web_search`, `code_interpreter`, and `internal_knowledge_base` (our RAG tool).
+- Use a conceptual Mermaid diagram to show an agent's main loop, where it can choose between different tools: `web_search`, `code_interpreter`, and `internal_knowledge_base` (our RAG tool).
 - Provide a clear, practical example of this in action, showing the agent's "thought process" as it determines that a user's query requires accessing the internal RAG tool.
 - **Section length:** 500 words